Food History (HIST*3240)

 HIST*3240 examines the history of food and foodways across Canada and the United States, largely from the 17th century to the present.
 The course aims to introduce students to the discipline of food history and how food provides a window into broader societal processes, such as politics, nationalism, economics, religion, race, gender relations, leisure, and consumption.
 The course will explore a multitude of topics, including the importance of food to various social and cultural groups, the gendering of food preparation and presentation, technological change, evolving agricultural practices, the growth of the food processing industry, and the rise of nutritional science.

-The course also has an experiential learning component, offering students the opportunity to work with a historical cookbook, analyze its contents, and present this information to the public by contributing to the "What Canada Ate" digital interface.
+The course also has an experiential learning component, offering students the opportunity to work with historical cookbooks, analyze their contents using different forms of media, and present this information to the public through the curation of a physical exhibition.

 By the end of the course, students should be able to: